-The results of the attended measurements indicated that noise emissions from the Calga Sand Quarry plant are within the limits set in the Noise Monitoring Program at CN2, CN3 and CN4.
-However, a marginal 2dB exceedance was recorded at CN1.
-According to the Industrial Noise Policy (INP) (EPA, 2000), a 1-2dB exceedance is generally considered as acceptable for compliance purposes.
+The results of the attended measurements indicated that noise emissions from the Calga Sand Quarry plant are within the limits set in the Noise Monitoring Program at all the identified receivers.

 5.2 Unattended Noise Monitoring

 Weather data was obtained from the site meteorological station to ensure that adverse weather conditions are considered when interpreting the monitoring results of the unattended noise survey.